habi/EAWAG-manuscript/manuscript.md

 ### Micro-computed tomography

 X-ray microtomography is a valuable tool to gain insights into the inner structure of very diverse samples, namely for specimens related to research done in the biomedical sciences.
-Namely in the 'fish sciences', X-ray microtomography has been employed as a method of choice to nondestructively assess the morphology of various samples [@https://osf.io/ecmz4] ^[For which David made a tomographic scan of an adult zebrafish ages ago.]
+X-ray microtomography has been employed as a method of choice to nondestructively assess the morphology of different kind of fishes, large and small.
+For a small samples of examples, see prior work of the authors [@doi:10.1371/journal.pone.0228333;@https://osf.io/ecmz4] ^[For which David made a tomographic scan of an adult zebrafish ages ago.].

 Depending on the structures of interest, biomedical samples are often tomographically scanned after the tissue/sample has been stained with a contrast agent, most often employing contrast agents containing heavy metals.
 Since the structures of interest for the two studies we touch upon in this manuscript (cichlid teeth and skulls) display large enough contrast to the surrounding tissue we did not stain our samples prior to the tomographic imaging presented here.